kristynrb/online_teaching_resources/README.md

 - Turn off Slack notifications when teaching or make sure that your Slack is on your primary screen and you screenshare on your secondary monitor.
 Make sure that you TEST to make sure that you won't get notifications as you instruct.

 - You can download the Muzzle app that will silence all of your notifications when you're screensharing: https://muzzleapp.com/

+## Keep it Clean
+- If you've posted something in Slack that needs to be edited, edit it!
+If you posted something that should be ignored, delete it.
+Keep your Slack classroom clean by being purposeful with what you post.